 It's the most powerful antioxidant that the body makes.
 It's an anti-aging powerhouse in several capacities and aids in toxin removal.
-It's been recently formulated in acetylated form to remain stable and effective in the digestive tract.
+It's been recently formulated in the acetylated form to remain stable and effective in the digestive tract.
 For this reason only use the acetylated version because without it, the body breaks it down and it becomes ineffective.
 Many Naturopathic Doctors have traditionally used glutathione for intravenous chelation therapy to remove heavy metals like mercury.
 So it's fantastic that this powerful supplement is available to use at a relatively reasonable cost compared to what chelation therapy runs.
 Read about glutathione here and here.

 Alpha Lipoic Acid (ALA) 250 mcg daily

 ALA is an antioxidant powerhouse that, when used in combination with S-Acetyl Glutathione can really make a difference for you.
 ALA controls inflammation, blood sugar, and protects your skin collagen structure.
 Yup, you just read that right.
 It keeps your skin looking youthful!
 It also helps the other antioxidants in your body work better, is good for nerves, and also helps your body detoxify heavy metals from the body and therefore is a liver detoxifier.
 ALA is basically your new best friend in midlife.
 As we age, we make less and less ALA so this is one instance where taking ALA supplements can make a lot of sense.
 I like a sustained release formula for better absorption.